Cliff Omoruyi chooses Alabama over UNC

 Omoruyi committing to the Crimson Tide has to hurt a little extra for UNC, as the two teams matched up in the Sweet 16 last year.
 This was unofficially known as the Grant Nelson game, as he recorded a double-double to help knock out the Tar Heels.

-Will Hubert Davis roll with his current centers, or make a last-ditch effort to grab a portal center?
+Will Hubert Davis roll with his current centers, or will he make a last-ditch effort to grab a portal center?

 Follow us @TarHeelsWire on X and like our page on Facebook to follow ongoing coverage of North Carolina Tar Heels news, notes and opinions.